 The next important segment of the festival programme was the meeting of the Asian film critics at the FIPRESCI conference addressing the situation in national film criticism.
 The meeting of film critics and Bangladesh filmmakers was an important occassion for open dialogue which gave us the unique possibility for an insight into local filmmaking.

 Apart from the jury for the Women Filmmakers programme there were juries for the Asian Films Competition headed by Indian film director Girish Kasaravalli, Short and Independent Films, Interfaith Jury for Spiritual Films and the FIPRESCI jury focused on Bangladesh Panorama.
 DIFF also screened a collection of films in the World Cinema and Children‘s Film sections.

 Another important focus of the festival programme was the education of young filmmakers and film activists organized by IFCAB (International Film Critics Association of Bangladesh) and the Pathshala South Asian Media Institute.
 The 8th Dhaka Cine Workshop used the presence of professional filmmakers and critics and invited them to watch and discuss the short films made in the workshop.
 These films were screened in various venues – The National Museum, Public Library Auditorium, Alliance Francaise of Dhaka and Russian Centre of Science and Culture.

 The lively and spontaneous Dhaka traffic with its frequent traffic jams was a challenge for the festival organizers who rose to it succesfully, thanks to their devotion and immense efforts to keep to the schedules and to create a lively and exciting atmoshpere.
-(Viera Langerová, edited by James Evans)
+(Viera Langerová, edited by James B. Evans)